 Honestly, aside from the pie and the mint balls and the beer and the football, there’s not a lot to do in Wigan.
 There was a world-famous disco called Wigan Casino back in the 1970s, but it was replaced by the Grand Arcade; there are still a number of nightclubs along King Street.
 There is the Wigan Pier, actually a docks area along the Leeds and Liverpool Canal made famous (for being awful) in a book by George Orwell.
 But that seems abandoned.
 Mesnes Park is nice but is just like the parks in many other towns.

-Get yourself a pie (barm), a pint or two, some candy for the trip back, and head out to the game.
+Get yourself a pie (barm), a pint or two, and head out to the game.